-In bitcoin terms, sometime in the past people who believed bitcoin was going to drop in price below $7,000 sold bitcoin “short” – they sold bitcoin they did not own for delivery on a future date – April 13, 2018, and now had to buy it to cover their obligation.
+In bitcoin terms, sometime in the past people who believed bitcoin was going to drop in price below $9,000 by today, sold bitcoin “short” – they sold bitcoin they did not own for delivery on a future date, and now the have to buy it to cover their obligation.

-The price of a banana is currently 10.
+The price of a banana today is 10.

-So, on January 1, 2018, you and I enter into an agreement where I promise to sell you bananas on April 13, 2018 at a price of 10.
+So, on January 1, 2020, you and I enter into an agreement where I promise to sell you bananas in December at a price of 10.

 If the price is less than 10, I’m happy since I’m selling to you at 10.